Build a High-Impact Internship Program

 Intern Compensation

 Internships are coordinated with employers who offer both paid and unpaid internships.
-We strongly encourage paid internship whenever possible as an important effort in diversity, equity, and inclusion in employment practices.
+We strongly encourage paid internship whenever possible as an important part of an organization’s successful recruitment strategy.
 In some high-demand fields, employers will find it necessary to offer paid positions in order to attract candidates.
-Additionally, the U.S. Department of Labor has outlined criteria for unpaid internships.
-Employers should consider the following criteria when considering unpaid internships.
+Additionally, employers should ensure their internship compensation complies with the U.S. Department of Labor’s guidelines for internships.

 Academic Internships (For-Credit)